Months of QA, completed in hours with OwlityAI.

 • Pain point: It’s not that common to decrease salary across the American tech industry.
 Your QA expenses will constantly grow: salaries, educational costs, rising tools subscriptions, etc. This is not to mention infrastructure.
 So how should you justify testing investments?

-• Solution: Autonomous QA reduces reliance on manual effort, optimizes resource allocation, and minimizes script maintenance.
+• Solution: AI in QA reduces reliance on manual effort, optimizes resource allocation, and minimizes script maintenance — proving how a QA process with AI outperforms traditional methods.
 You just need to fine-tune the tool, and it will handle everything else.

 3. Increasing apps’ complexity